Post 1 of 2 in our Dehumidifier Series

 Understanding What a Dehumidifier Does

-Dehumidifiers are built to remove moisture from the air by using cool coils or other technology that condenses moisture.
+Dehumidifiers are built to remove moisture from the air by using cool coils and other technology that condenses moisture into water.

 Conventional dehumidifiers used to be the only option available but with the rapid improvement of technology, there are now many different types of dehumidifiers.